dpopov/CodeChallenge/README.md

 <!-- /TOC -->

 ## **General Directions**
-Start by creating a new feature branch with your name.
-Follow our Code Style guidelines to complete **News of the Day** challenge (explained below).
-Once you're done create a pull-request to submit your work.
+Setup your own project and follow our Code Style guidelines to complete **News of the Day** challenge (explained below).
+Once you're done send us a link to your GitHub or a zip of the project folder to crusoeventures@gmail.com.

 -Happy Coding!